-Webster Buchanan Research spoke to global payroll managers with M&A experience at seven multinationals to gauge their experiences.
-They ranged in size from a smaller start-up where payroll has broad-ranging responsibilities, to large global corporations where payroll's responsibilities are more conventionally defined - and ranged in character from serial acquirers to organizations that have gone through one-off mergers.
-The respondents - predominantly drawn from Webster Buchanan's Global Payroll Research Network1 - recommend global payroll managers take a number of steps to ease the path for future M&A activity including:
+The companies spoken to in the study ranged in size from a smaller startup, where HR and payroll managers have broad-ranging responsibilities, to large global corporations where payroll's responsibilities are more conventionally defined - and ranged in character from serial acquirers to organisations that have gone through one-off mergers.
+The respondents recommend global payroll managers take a number of steps to ease the path for future divestiture activity, including:

-- Make senior managers aware of the issues that M&As trigger for payroll, and get payroll a seat at the table As a downstream function, payroll's role in M&As is largely reactive, and as a result its interests can be overlooked.
-The earlier payroll can be involved in the M&A process subject to confidentiality and regulatory constraints the better.
-It is payroll's responsibility to bring these issues to its acquisition team's attention ideally, before a specific deal is under consideration - Develop a methodology for managing an M&A Advance preparations - including collaboration with other functions and creating a checklist for payroll activities - can help smooth the M&A process.
-A sample set of milestones is provided in Part 1.4 - Research ways to tap into payroll professionals with M&A experience.
+Make senior managers aware of the issues that M&As trigger for payroll, and get payroll a seat at the table.
+As a downstream function, payroll's role in M&As is largely reactive, and as a result its interests can be overlooked.
+The earlier payroll can be involved in the corporate divestment process - subject to confidentiality and regulatory constraints - the better.
+It is payroll's responsibility to bring potential issues to its acquisition team's attention - ideally before a specific deal is under consideration.
+These might include the shape of future processes, the toolsets to be used, and the size, skills and location of the future HR and payroll operation.

+Develop a methodology for managing an M&A. Advance preparations - including collaboration with other functions and creating a checklist for payroll activities - can help smooth the divestiture process.

+Research ways to tap into HR and payroll professionals with M&A experience.
 Having access to specialist M&A resources during a transition can help head off problems.
-If you expect your company to be a serial acquirer consider setting up a dedicated, experienced team - Tap into the expertise of the acquired company's team, including any outsourced service providers.
-Even if you do not plan to retain acquired team members, their help will be critical during the transition - Partner with vendors.
-Strategies for easing the transition from a vendor perspective are covered in Part 2.2 - Be prepared to challenge integration timescales.
-Integration timelines can be challenging and in practice will sometimes need to be extended for example, by keeping onboard the acquired in-house team longer than originally planned.
+If you expect your company to be a serial acquirer, consider setting up a dedicated, experienced team.

+Tap into the expertise of the acquired company's team, including any outsourced service providers.
+Even if you do not plan to retain acquired team members, their help will be critical during the transition.

+Partner with vendors.
+Strategies for easing the transition from a vendor perspective are covered later in this article.

+Be prepared to challenge integration timescales.
+Integration timelines can be challenging and in practice will sometimes need to be extended - for example, by keeping onboard the acquired in-house team longer than originally planned.
-&lt;sup>1 Webster Buchanan's Global Payroll Research Network is a confidential community for senior international HR and payroll managers.
-Visit www.websterb.com for details

-Part One: Assessing payroll's role in the M&A process
+Assessing payroll's role in the M&A process

-1.1 The challenges of international M&As
+The challenges of international M&As

-The drivers of M&A vary widely, from long-planned takeovers designed to propel companies into new markets and geographies, through opportunistic deals that take advantage of short-term market conditions, to tactical deals that bring in products, technologies or expertise.
+The drivers of a corporate spin off vary widely, from long-planned takeovers designed to propel companies into new markets and geographies, through opportunistic deals that take advantage of short-term market conditions, to tactical deals that bring in products, technologies or expertise.
 As a result, the requirements that fall on payroll will also vary from deal to deal - requiring it to react, often at short notice, in different ways to different situations.

-One problem payroll faces, however, is that it's typically a junior partner in the M&A cycle, with information often passed on late and decisions made without assessing the impact on payroll operations.
-Payroll is never going to be at the forefront of what are highly sensitive and often tightly regulated M&A procedures - but as a downstream partner, the impact of decisions made in the M&A cycle can be severe.
+One problem the payroll team faces, however, is that it's typically a junior partner in the M&A cycle, with information often passed on late and decisions made without assessing the impact on payroll operations.
+HR and payroll are never going to be at the forefront of what are highly sensitive and often tightly regulated divestiture procedures - but as downstream partners, the impact of decisions made in the M&A cycle can be severe.

-Take for example a deal that moves the acquiring company into new countries.
-The payroll risks include:
+Take, for example, a deal that moves the acquiring company into new countries.
+The risks to global payroll include: